conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 ### Configuration using environment variables

-All configuration properties can be provided using either[environment variables](/platform/configuration/env-variables/) or the config file.
+All configuration properties can be provided using either [environment variables](/platform/configuration/env-variables/) or the config file.
 If you use both, environment variables will take precedence.

 If you need some help converting this file into environment variables, feel free to use our [YAML to ENV converter](https://conduktor.github.io/yaml-to-env/).